Frederick II of Denmark: Conquest of Ditmarschen

-Within weeks of Christian's passing, Frederick joined with his uncles in Holstein, John and Adolf, in a military campaign to conquer the Ditmarschen, under Johan Rantzau.
+Within weeks of Christian's death, Frederick joined with his uncles in Holstein, John and Adolf, in a military campaign to conquer the Ditmarschen, under Johan Rantzau.
 Frederik II's great-uncle, King John, had failed to subjugate the peasant republic in 1500, but the Frederick's 1559-campaign was a quick and relatively painless victory for the Danish Kingdom.
 The brevity and low cost of the campaign were cold comforts to the members of the Council of the Realm, Johan Friis in particular.
 Friis had warned Frederick that a very real threat of conflict with Sweden loomed just over the horizon, but the king had not listened, and had not even consulted with the Council about the Ditmarschen.

 Early relationship with the Council of the Realm

 The adversarial king–Council relationship improved relatively quickly however, and not because Frederik caved in to conciliar opposition.
 Rather, the two parties quickly learned to work together because their interests, and the Kingdom's, required that they did so.
 From an early time, the council invested much power in Frederick, as they had no desire to go back to the destructive near-anarchy of the pre-civil war years.

-Frederik would soon learn how to play the constitutional game, that is required in a consensual monarchy, such as Denmark; namely to humour the Council without sacrificing his own royal interests.
+Frederik would soon learn how to play the constitutional game that is required in a consensual monarchy, such as Denmark; namely to humour the Council without sacrificing his own royal interests.
 This meant showing generosity to the conciliar aristocracy through various gifts and concessions, which he did in grand style.
 Shortly before the signing of his coronation charter (haandfæstning), Andreas von Barby, leader of the German Chancery, died.
 Barby was not well liked in the Council of the Realm, but he was extreamly wealthy.
 The extensive fiefs in his possession reverted to the Crown, and Frederik was careful to distribute out these properties among the leading members of the Council of the Realm.
 Throughout his reign, Frederik would reward his conciliar aristocracy generously.
 Fiefs were distributed on highly favourable terms.

 The substantially warmer relationship between king and Council of the Realm after the Ditmarschen campaign is best illustrated by the Danish central administration's performance in the greatest national crisis of the reign, the Northern Seven Years' War (1563–70) against Sweden.